Desmond Doss: Television and film

 On February 18, 1959, Doss appeared on the Ralph Edwards NBC TV show This Is Your Life.

 Doss is the subject of The Conscientious Objector, a 2004 documentary by Terry Benedict.

 The 2016 feature film Hacksaw Ridge, based on his life, was produced by Terry Benedict and directed by Mel Gibson, with Andrew Garfield portraying him.
+Garfield was nominated for an Academy Award for his performance.

 Doss was profiled in a three-part TV series by It Is Written in November 2016.

 Print

 Doss is the subject of four biographical books: